overview

 PURE profile link: https://research-portal.uws.ac.uk/en/persons/rebecca-gordon

-Rebecca Gordon (She/Her) is a Lecturer in Social Sciences at the University of the West of Scotland.
+Rebecca Gordon (She/Her) is a Senior Lecturer in Social Sciences at the University of the West of Scotland.
 Her research focuses on political leadership for inclusive change and the role of activism in inclusive change processes, representation and political leadership.
 Her latest writing has explored the role of grassroots activists in galvanising legislation on LGBTQ+ rights in Pakistan and the UK.
 She is currently working on a research project in the Pacific region exploring the role of participatory budgeting processes in improving connections between politicians and citizens.
 She is also interested in feminist epistemologies and methodologies in ethics and research and has written on these topics.

 Dr Nicola Hay